dkieffer/timeblob/project-overview.md

 * Filtering: display entries that match specific criteria
 * Non destructive DB editing
 * Totalling: Show the total amount of hours for selected entries

+## UX Questions
+* Should we allow for stopwatch "pausing"?
+If not then we can combine stopping the stopwatch and adding a record into a single action.
+If we do allow pausing, then it decouples the session's elapsed time, from the start and end time.
+Is this a bad thing?
+Would we need to add another hidden column for 'paused time'?
+The ability to pause might encourage sloppy time tracking practices.